-Conflicts of interest may arise between a customer and the Bank or any of its employees or a company controlled by the Bank or between customers of the Bank.
+Conflicts of interest may arise between a client and the Bank or any of its employees or a company controlled by the Bank or between clients of the Bank.

-If such organisational or administrative measures are not sufficient to guarantee that the impairment of customer interests is prevented, the Bank shall describe how and when the conflict of interest has arisen so that the customer can make his investment decision on this basis.
+If such organisational or administrative measures are not sufficient to guarantee that the impairment of client interests is prevented, the Bank shall describe how and when the conflict of interest has arisen so that the client can make his investment decision on this basis.